 First make sure cifs-utils is installed

-sudo apt-get update sudo apt-get install cifs-utils smbclient -y
+sudo apt-get install cifs-utils smbclient -y

 Now make sure you can access the samba share, replace remotemachinenameorip with your server's IP with the samba share and sharename with the name of the samba share on the server.
 Change username and password to match the credentials for the samba share.